Marsh Wheeling Stogies

 Founded in Wheeling in 1840, Marsh sold hand-rolled stogies out of market baskets to crews and captains on Ohio River steamboats.
 Founder Mifflin Marsh walked up and down the bank of the Ohio River selling his stogies to every crew member, captain, and passenger.

-Presidents including James Monroe, John Adams, and Abraham Lincoln smoked Marsh Stogies, as well as General Lafayette and General Sam Houston.
-Other famous fans of Marsh Stogies were P. T. Barnum, Black Hawk, John Wayne, Andrew Mellon, Annie Oakley, and Mark Twain, who said, “Then once more, changed off so that I might acquire the subtler flavor of the [Marsh] Wheeling Toby … I discovered the worst cigars, so called, are the best for me, after all.”
+President Lincoln, Senator Henry Clay, P. T. Barnum, John Wayne, Annie Oakley, have reportedly smoked Masrh Wheeling Stogies, as well as Mark Twain, who said, “Then once more, changed off so that I might acquire the subtler flavor of the [Marsh] Wheeling Toby … I discovered the worst cigars, so called, are the best for me, after all.”

 Marsh Stogies appeared in movies like Jaws, Missing, Fool’s Parade, and How the West Was Won.